-The Zambia threshold program was largely implemented as planned and the majority of outputs were met.
-Significant program results include the establishment of one-stop shops that automated procedures for business registration and tax payment, which contributed to reduced processing times for businesses.
-In addition, the program helped to reduce processing times for customs operations as part of the Accredited Customs Client Program and to increase efficiency of bond repayment by installing ASYCUDA, a customs system that centralizes key export and import data.
+The Zambia Threshold Program was largely implemented as planned and the majority of outputs were met.
+The program resulted in reduced processing times for businesses through the establishment of one-stop shops that automated procedures for business registration and tax payment.
+In addition, the program helped to reduce processing times for customs operations as part of the Accredited Customs Client Program.
+Bond repayment efficiency increased as a result of the installation of ASYCUDA, a customs system that centralizes key export and import data.
 However, the Zambia Development Agency did not undertake its planned reforms, and the integrated border management system was not made operational.

 How MCC Tracks Progress

 MCC emphasizes both achieving and measuring results in its threshold programs.
 During program development and implementation, MCC worked closely with the Ministry of Finance, who coordinated program design on behalf of the Government of Zambia and with USAID, MCC’s on-the-ground representative.
-Both USAID and the Government of Zambia contributed to establishing program milestones and refining program indicators for the Zambia Threshold Program.
+Both USAID and the government contributed to establishing program milestones and refining program indicators for the program.
 USAID managed day-to-day program operations and oversaw Chemonics, the primary implementer.

 Final Implementation Reports